barrykn/big-sur-micropatcher/README.md

 - Late 2012 13" MacBook Pro: <1 second
 - Early 2011 13" MacBook Pro: 13 seconds
 - Late 2009 13" MacBook: 23 seconds

-Keep in mind, Mojave and Catalina will probably receive security updates until roughly September 2021 and September 2022 respectively (give or take a month), so most users do not need to urgently upgrade to Big Sur.

 Mostly compatible Mac models:
 - If you have a 2013 or later Mac, please check [Apple's official list of supported Mac models](https://www.apple.com/macos/big-sur/) (search the page for "See if") first, to make sure that you actually need this patcher.